Heapy/awesome-kotlin/app/rss/articles/Where We Stand & What's Next for Kotlin.md

 I have a black screen for you (_see video_).
 You are not supposed to read the code.
 All you care about is this staircase of brackets.
 This is the picture I Googled by the query ‘callback hell’.
 This picture is a typical piece of JavaScript (not only JavaScript, other languages suffer from this as well).
 This illustrates the world of asyncronist computation as it is, more or less, today in many languages.

 We want to be asynchronist as much as we can, because we like to offload things on different threads or other different ways of execution.
 The way I want to read from a file is: “Here is my file, I want to read from it.
 When the read is done, here is my callback, call it when it is finished”.
 That is great; I can call something, I am not blocking.
 I can continue working; the read will do its work.
 But, if after that read I want to write, and then another read, each next asynchronist call has to be nested inside that callback.
-It is a callback in a callback in a callback in a callback… and at the end I have this staircase.
+It is a callback in a callback in a callback in a callback... and at the end I have this staircase.
 It is okay if it fits in 115 lines, but sometimes it does not.
 And this is why some languages have async/await.

 ### Asynchronous Computation 19:10